Silvia-Wachira/Email-sending-Form/README.md

 # Author
 Silvia Wachira
 # Description
-This is a project creating an email form.
+This is a project creating an email sending form.
 # Technologies Used
 *HTML<br>
 *CSS